aoyn1xw/my-app-repo/README.md

 ## How to Use
 1. Copy the raw link below:
    https://raw.githubusercontent.com/aoyn1xw/my-app-repo/refs/heads/main/app-repo.json
-2. Open your preferred signer app (e.g., Scarlet, TrollStore, AltStore).
+2. Open your preferred signer app (e.g., Scarlet, Esign, Feather, etc...).
 3. Paste the link into the signer to add the repository.

 ## Requirements